ymlai87416/CarND-Capstone/report/control.md

     914.288,1128.68,0.0,0.433952
     ......

-The first column represents x coordinate, and the second column represent the y coordinate, while the third column represent the z coordinate (upward).
+The first column is x coordinate, and the second column is the y coordinate, while the third column is the z coordinate (upward).
-The final column represent the yaw angle when the car drives through this point.
+The final column represents the yaw angle when the car drives through this point.

 ## Waypoint loader

-Waypoint loader reads the waypoint file and publish a route in form of a list of waypoints which decelerate and stop at the last waypoint.
+Waypoint loader reads the waypoint file and publishes a route in form of a list of waypoints which decelerate and stop at the last waypoint.

 ## Waypoint updater